 Long-lived asset impairment.
 We perform periodic impairment analysis on our long-lived amortizable assets whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
 When indicators are present, we compare the estimated future undiscounted net cash flows of the operations to which the assets relate to their carrying amount.
 If the operations are unable to recover the carrying amount of their assets, the long-lived assets are written down to their estimated fair value.
 Fair value is determined based on discounted cash flows, third party appraisals or other methods that provide appropriate estimates of value.
 A considerable amount of management judgment and assumptions are required in performing the impairment test, principally in determining whether an adverse event or circumstance has triggered the need for an impairment review.
-The Company did not have any long-lived assets measured at fair value on a nonrecurring basis as of December 31, 2022 or 2021.
+The Company did not have any long-lived assets measured at fair value on a nonrecurring basis as of December 31, 2023 or 2022.

 Pension Plan Funded Status.
-Our U.S. defined benefit pension plans are closed to new entrants and an insignificant amount of service-related cost was recorded in 2022 related to a small number of participants who are still accruing benefits in the Louisville Hourly and Salaried Plans.
+Our U.S. defined benefit pension plans are closed to new entrants and an insignificant amount of service-related cost was recorded in 2023 related to a small number of participants who are still accruing benefits in the Louisville Hourly and Salaried Plans.
 Changes in our net obligations are principally attributable to changing discount rates and the performance of plan assets.
 Pension obligations are valued using discount rates established annually in consultation with our outside actuarial advisers using a theoretical bond portfolio, adjusted according to the timing of expected cash flows for our future obligations.
-Plan liabilities at December 31, 2022 are based upon a discount rate of 5.40% which reflects the Above Mean Mercer Yield Curve rate as of December 31, 2022 rounded to the nearest 5th basis point.
-Declining discount rates increase the present value of future pension obligations; a 25 basis point decrease in the discount rate would increase our U.S. pension liability by about \$0.5 million.
+Plan liabilities at December 31, 2023 are based upon a discount rate of 5.10% which reflects the Above Mean Mercer Yield Curve rate as of December 31, 2023 rounded to the nearest 5th basis point.
+Declining discount rates increase the present value of future pension obligations; a 25 basis point decrease in the discount rate would increase our U.S. pension liability by about \$0.4 million.
 As indicated above, when establishing the expected long-term rate of return on our U.S. pension plan assets, we consider historical performance and forward-looking return estimates reflective of our portfolio mix and investment strategy.
-Based on the most recent analysis of projected portfolio returns, we concluded that the use of 2.35% for the Louisville Hourly Plan, 3.40% for the Marion Plan and 2.65% for the Louisville Salaried Plan as the expected return on our U.S. pension plan assets of 100 basis points would result in a \$0.2 million change in the estimated 2023 pension expense.
+Based on the most recent analysis of projected portfolio returns, we concluded that the use of 3.3% for the Louisville Hourly Plan, 3.55% for the Marion Plan and 2.95% for the Louisville Salaried Plan as the expected return on our U.S. pension plan assets for 2023 was appropriate.
+A change in the assumed rate of return on plan assets of 100 basis points would result in a \$0.2 million change in the estimated 2024 pension expense.

-At December 31, 2022, we have \$10.0 million of unrecognized losses relating to our U.S. pension plans.
+At December 31, 2023, we have \$8.8 million of unrecognized losses relating to our U.S. pension plans.
 Actuarial gains and losses, which are primarily the result of changes in the discount rate and other assumptions and differences between actual and expected asset returns, are deferred in Accumulated Other Comprehensive Income and amortized to expense following the corridor approach.
 We use the average remaining service period of active participants unless almost all of the plan's participants are inactive, in which case we use the average remaining life expectancy for all active and inactive participants.

-Based on the current funded status of our U.S. plans, we expect to contribute less than \$0.1 million during 2023, which represents the minimum funding amounts required by federal law.
+Based on the current funded status of our U.S. plans, we expect to contribute \$0.8 million during 2024, which represents the minimum funding amounts required by federal law.